 With olive oil cakes, it’s important to not add too much olive oil.
 Yes, it will make them incredibly moist, but olive oil itself has its own flavor that sometimes doesn’t go well with other flavors.
 My first cake test for this recipe definitely had way too much of it.
 The flavor was overbearing and sort of.. well, unpleasant.
 I made some tweaks to my recipe and tried it again.
 I am one pleased lady with the results.

-To finish off this cake I made an orange glaze and poured it over top of the cake to soak in.
+To finish off the orange olive oil cake I made an orange glaze and poured it over top of the cake to soak in.
 Because the top of the cake was domed when it came out of the oven, I leveled it and that became the bottom that soaked up all the left over glaze that ran off the cake.
 It was scrumptious.

 Orange Olive Oil Cake